Back

 Study with us | Adding to your degree

-Your university experience isn’t just about studying for a degree, it’s also your chance to develop valuable employability skills, broaden your horizons and gain real-world experience that could help you lay the foundations for your future career.
+Your university experience isn’t just about studying for a degree.
+It’s also your chance to develop employability skills, broaden your horizons and gain real-world experience.

 Contents:

-4. Study abroad
+4. Study or work abroad

+Work placements.
 Customise your degree with a placement, spending nine to 12 months in the workplace.

-Almost all our degrees are available with the option to complete a work placementextending your degree by up to a year.
+Almost all our degrees are available with the option to complete a work placement, extending your degree by up to a year.

 • gain hands-on experience